Kichuwa/Active-Directory-Tools/README.md

 This set of tools is for the day-to-day operation of the environment at the Red Cliff Tribal Office.

+Server Scripts are added as needed to ensure that the operations are smooth and no longer need continuous monitoring.

 ### Prerequisites

 Having a current version of powershell is a bonus but not necessary.